Kippa-Ring, Queensland: Education

-Kippa-Ring State School is a government primary (Prep-6) school for boys and girls at 400 Elizabeth Avenue (27.2304°S 153.0864°E).
+Kippa-Ring State School is a government primary (Prep–6) school for boys and girls at 400 Elizabeth Avenue (27.2304°S 153.0864°E).
 In 2018, the school had an enrolment of 355 students with 30 teachers (24 full-time equivalent) and 22 non-teaching staff (15 full-time equivalent).
 It includes a special education program.

-Hercules Road State School is a government primary (Prep-6) school for boys and girls at Hercules Road (27.2209°S 153.0793°E).
+Hercules Road State School is a government primary (Prep–6) school for boys and girls at Hercules Road (27.2209°S 153.0793°E).
 In 2018, the school had an enrolment of 903 students with 66 teachers (61 full-time equivalent) and 40 non-teaching staff (26 full-time equivalent).
 It includes a special education program.

-Southern Cross Catholic College has one of its three primary (Prep-6) campus for boys and girls at 110 Nottingham Street in Kippa-Ring (27.2199°S 153.0686°E); the school's main campus is in Scarborough.
-It is adjacent t the Holy Cross Catholic Church.
+Southern Cross Catholic College has one of its three primary (Prep–6) campus for boys and girls at 110 Nottingham Street in Kippa-Ring (27.2199°S 153.0686°E); the school's main campus is in Scarborough.
+It is adjacent to the Holy Cross Catholic Church.
 In 2018, the school (across all campuses) had an enrolment of 1,555 students with 121 teachers (106.4 full-time equivalent) and 90 non-teaching staff (61.6 full-time equivalent).

-ACE Positive Learning Centre is a specific purpose primary (3-7) school at Edmund Street (27.2316°S 153.0877°E).
+ACE Positive Learning Centre is a specific purpose primary (3–7) school at Edmund Street (27.2316°S 153.0877°E).
 Positive Learning Centre accepts students who require intervention not possible in a conventional classroom and works towards reintegrating the students into a conventional classroom or towards vocational pathways.

+There are no secondary schools in Kippa-Ring.
+The nearest government secondary schools are Redcliffe State High School in neighbouring Redcliffe to the east, Clontarf Beach State High School in neighbouring Clontarf to the south, and Deception Bay State High School in Deception Bay to north-west.